ultimate271/notes/test/sil17.tolkien.md

 lesser stature, and less eager for lore.
 They used few words, and did not love great concourse of men; and many among them delighted in solitude, wandering free in the greenwoods while the wonder of the lands of the Eldar was new upon them.
 But in the realms of the West their time was brief and their days unhappy.

 ## Bëor the Old dies, and the elves are wondered at the short lives of men
+[TreeTag]: # {17.07.05}
 The years of the Edain were lengthened, according to the reckoning of Men, after their coming to Beleriand; but at last Bëor the Old died when he had lived three and ninety years, for four and forty of which he had served King